Skip to content

 • Present a problem your video solves

 When in doubt, aim for clarity over cleverness.
-Remember to avoid clickbait.
-You absolutely must deliver on the promise, answer the question, or solve the problem if you want viewers to keep trusting you.
-And yes, it will help if you include the kind of keywords your customers use to search (for more on that, check out tip 6).
+Clickbait just annoys viewers and makes you seem unreliable.
+So make sure your video delivers on the promise made by your title.
+And yes, it will help if you include the kinds of keywords your customers use to search (for more on that, check out tip 6).

 Examples of effective video titles: